AI-powered search engines are changing how we find information online. It’s no longer some toys for geeks.

 Google’s Response

-- According to my research these AI summaries now appear for about 20% of conversational queries, up from just 2% initially.
+According to my research these AI summaries now appear for about 20% of conversational queries (as of November, 2024), up from just 2% initially.
 That’s 10x increase!
+This clearly shows Google’s direction to secure its position as the biggest AI Search engine.

-I will show you a couple of examples:
+Below I show you a couple of examples:

 Will AI Search Replace Traditional Search?